zackforbing/ruby-submissions/1511/module_4_assignments/gametime/Copter-Game/second_checkin.md

 ## Instructor Section

 ### Points for Second Check In (base 50)
+50

 ### Instructor's Goals for Next Check In
+- graphic for helicoptor
+- style "buildings" and "clouds" (top and bottom barriers)
+- style start button so it is the Most Beautiful Button
+- score counter & leader boards
+- increased difficulty (speed + number of obstacles)
+- music

+### Possible extensions (not required but nice to have):
+- enable copter to gain ability to shoot and destroy obsticals

 ### Feedback?
+- possible extension ideas: rather than two be player, have moving enemy trying to shoot you down & you have to shoot them, or changing to Danger Theme which makes it harder (maybe you hit a bad obstical because it puts you into the danger theme, but you cna get out of it).
+Hero mode vs. Danger mode.